NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 Implementation Ⅰ

 **Arguments**
 * `sparse_opt_states_files`: List[str], the sparse optimizer states files from which the sparse optimizer states will be loaded.
 The number of files should equal to that of the sparse embedding layers in the model.
 There is NO default value and it should be specified by users.
-Supported filesystems are local and HDFS (example url: `hdfs://localhost:9000:/path/to/file`).
+Remote file systems(HDFS and S3) are also supported.
+For example, for HDFS, the path can be `hdfs://localhost:9000/dir/to/model`.
+For S3, the path should be either virtual-hosted-style or path-style and contains the region information.
+For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html).

 Implementation Ⅱ